Manitary/WotLK-LogParser/README.md

 It may become deprecated as soon as WotLK Classic is released, except for private servers that run the original WotLK.

-## 0.5.5
+## 0.6
 New:
-* Add spec icon to the unit selection menu
-* The death log now filter deaths based on the selected unit.
-Visualising the death recap still requires interaction with the displayed table
+* Added tooltip tables on relevant columns of various meters (Damage Done/Taken, Healing Done)
+* Added a toggle to swap between gained and applied (de)buffs
+* Added the option to filter a single buff
+* Interacting with the buff table should now filter results properly

 Bugfix:
-* Opening more than one parse in the same session does not longer result in unwanted behaviour of the application
-* The currently selected unit no longer resets when selecting a different meter or encounter (provided it is still a suitable unit)
-* The currently select unit now resets when opening another parse, even in the case of a valid unit
+* Fixed an issue with simultaneous death events that resulted in missing entries
+* Fixed an issue with sorting simultaneous events in death logs
+* Crit % is now displayed in damage breakdown tables
+* Damage Done calculations now take fully absorbed hits into account
+* Fully blocked or resisted hits are now parsed correctly
+* Table columns should now automatically resize in the intended way
+* Changed damage taken calculations: the total amount only includes effective and absorbed damage, as blocked and resisted damage need not to be healed or shielded from
+* Fixed various other calculations in the breakdown tables
+* Units with the same name should now be merged in both damage and healing global meters
+* Fixed some issues with displaying the colour of multi-school spells, or of aggregated spells with the same name but different school (e.g. some creatures deal non-physical damage with their auto-attacks)
+* Fixed an issue that caused manual pet pairing not to work

 ----

 ## Known issues:

 * Hunter's Feign Death does not appear in the CombatLog -> extra 'deaths' in the Death Log
-* Parsing is very slow (1M entries take 30+ minutes)
 * Aura tracking may be inaccurate, possibly due to bugs, but mostly due to how poor the Combat Log is in this regard.
+* Aura tracking may result in unwanted additional results for certain permanent auras (e.g. stance changes for DK, various permanent auras on pets)
 * Encounter parsing has some issues, like identifying wipe or kill on multi-target fights (e.g. The Four Horsemen)
+* Parsing is very slow (1M entries take 30+ minutes)

 ----

 ## Upcoming features (hopefully)

+* Add a undo-redo function to quickly move through recently applied filters
 * Add pet <-> owner pairing of creatures summoned by Snake Trap
-* Improve auras analysis (e.g. uptime)
-* Improve encounter parsing
 * Add absorb log
 * Add a graph for the currently selected meter
 * Add a button to re-parse pet <-> owner coupling, to rewind mistakes done with manual pairing